Morning Express with Robin Meade

-Morning Express with Robin Meade is a morning news program that aired on the HLN television network in the United States from 2005 to December 5, 2022.
+Morning Express with Robin Meade is an American morning news program that aired on the HLN television network in the United States from 2005 to December 5, 2022.

 About the show

 Morning Express with Robin Meade aired weekdays on HLN from 6:00 am to 11:00 am ET.
 The show broadcast live from the CNN Center in Atlanta, with a focus on news headlines pertaining to crime, politics, weather, entertainment, health, sports, and the economy.

 Morning Express featured anchor Robin Meade, meteorologist Bob Van Dillen, money correspondent Jennifer Westhoven, entertainment correspondent Melissa Knowles, and sports anchor Coy Wire.
 The group was once described by Stephen King as "his morning people" in his Entertainment Weekly column.

 Between October 2008 and April 2009, the show was accompanied by the "Morning Express Challenge" trivia game.
 The game ran from 8 to 10 a.m.
 Eastern and offered trivia on current events, polls, predictions and a chat room.
 Meade and the other correspondents often took part in the chat room and mentioned game players on the air.
 Trivia game players were eligible to win prizes that included trips, T-shirts, bathrobes, and a variety of others.

 On December 1, 2022, it was reported that Morning Express had been cancelled in the wake of cost-cutting measures following the Warner Bros.
 Discovery merger.
 Beginning December 6, HLN would simulcast CNN This Morning with its sister network.